dsohk/rancher-devsecops-workshop/docs/part-3.md

 2. Engine Username: (Your Anchore username)
 3. Engine Password: (Your Anchore password)

+Click `Ok` button to save the Jenkins configuration settings.

 ### Configure the credentials

-1. In Jenkins, navigate to `spring-petclinic` Project
+1. Navigate to the Jenkins Dashboard.
-2. Choose `Credential` on the left menu
+2. Choose `Manage Jenkins` on the left menu
-3. Under store `spring-petclinic` global pull down menu and choose `Add Credential`

-spring-petclinic-helmchart-git-token
-(same git token)
+3. Choose `Manage Credentials` on the security section.
+4. Under Stores scoped to `Jenkins`, click the `(global)` dropdown menu.
+Choose `Add credentials`.
+5. In the `Add Credentials` form, choose `Secret text` in `Kind` field.
+6. Enter your Github's personal access token in the `Secret` field.
+7. Enter `my-github` in the `ID` field.
+Please MAKE SURE this is correct as to match the value in our Jenkins Pipeline.
+8. Click `OK` button to continue
+9. Navigate back to the Jenkins Dashboard.

 ## Setup CI Pipeline for spring-petclinic project

-Left menu:
-  Open BlueOcean
-  Create a New Pipeline
-  -> Choose Github
+1. Navigate to the Jenkins Dashhoard page
+2. Choose `Open BlueOcean` item in the left menu
+3. Click `New Pipeline` button
+4. Choose `Github` tor respond to Where do you store your code question.
-  -> Enter your personal access token
+5. Enter your Github personal access token and click `Connect`
-  -> Choose spring-petclinic project
+6. Choose your github organization.
+7. Choose your forked project `spring-petclinic` and click `Create Pipeline` to continue.

 Click `Build Now` to run this pipeline.
-It may take longer for the first time to run this pipeline.
+It may take about 20 minutes to finish this pipeline at  the first time.
 The subsequent run will be faster as all the builds or dependent artifacts are cached in the persistent volume used by the pods for this job.